Gregofi/camel/README.md

 Bytecode can be serialized into byteformat, which is used as common speaking ground for compiler and interpreter.
 Compiler serializes data into this format, interpreter then deserializes it and interprets it.

 The format can be found in `Caby/README.md`.

+## Example of usage
+The project is unfortunately split into two parts now.
+You can use the `scripts/build.sh` script to build both of them.
+Then you can run `Cacom/target/release/cacom compile --input-file=<source-code>` followed by `Caby/build/caby execute a.out`.
+Both programs have help built into them.

+You will need cargo, make, cmake and c compiler to build them.